-The Company's Audit Committee consisted of five independent Directors in 2014.
+The Company's Audit Committee consisted of five independent Directors in 2015.
 Each member of the Audit Committee meets the qualifications required by the New York Stock Exchange and Securities and Exchange Commission.

-The Audit Committee has reviewed and discussed with management the audited financial statements of the Company for the year ended December 31, 2014.
+The Audit Committee has reviewed and discussed with management the audited financial statements of the Company for the year ended December 31, 2015.
 The Audit Committee has also discussed with PricewaterhouseCoopers LLP ("PwC"), the Company's independent public accountants, the matters required to be discussed under the rules adopted by the Public Company Accounting Oversight Board ("PCAOB").

 The Audit Committee has received the written disclosures and the letter from PwC required by applicable requirements of the PCAOB regarding PwC's communications with the Audit Committee concerning independence.
 The Audit Committee has discussed with PwC its independence and qualifications.
-In 2014, PwC did not provide any non-audit services to the Company.
+The Audit Committee also considered whether PwC's provision of limited tax and non-audit services to the Company is compatible with PwC's independence and concluded that it was.

-Based on the Audit Committee's review and discussions, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2014 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's review and discussions, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015 for filing with the Securities and Exchange Commission.